frconor-ebook/meditations/_posts/2025-02-12-bartimaeus.md

 A blind beggar, not particularly noticeable, not particularly important, but suddenly he comes to occupy center stage.
 He was sitting at the side of the road.
-And when he heard that it was Jesus of Nazareth, he began to shout and cry out, "Son of David, Jesus have pity on me! "
+And when he heard that it was Jesus of Nazareth, he began to shout and cry out, "Son of David, Jesus have pity on me!"

 Bartimaeus lived in complete darkness, but somehow, he sensed the light.
 He had a tremendous desire for the light, for clarity, for a cure.
 A